 The MMR vaccine

-The MMR vaccine is given is offered in two doses.
-The first is when the child is at 12-13 moths, and then at 3 years and 4 months of age.
+The MMR vaccine is given in two doses.
+The first is when the child is at 12 to 13 months, and then at 3 years and 4 months of age.
 The vaccine is the safest and most effective way to help protect children against measles, mumps and rubella.
 Teenagers who haven’t had two doses of the vaccine may also be offered the vaccine during their routine teenage immunisation at school.

 The Td/IPV vaccine